Optical Manager

 Certification Requirements:

-A high school diploma or GED is required to take the ABO exam.
+A high school diploma or GED is required to take the American Board of Opticianry (ABO) and National Contact Lens Examiners (NCLE) exams.

-After successfully completing this course, you will possess the knowledge required to pass the American Board of Opticianry (ABO) and National Contact Lens Examiners (NCLE) Basic certification exams, Opticianry Certification Exam (NOCE), and Contact Lens Registry Exam (CLRE).
-However, you should also research your state's requirements before pursuing a career as an optician.
-While some states only require a high school diploma or GED and passing score on the ABO exam to fulfill licensing requirements, others have their optician licensing exams.
-Additionally, some states may require that opticians complete an apprenticeship program or degree program to become licensed.
+After successfully completing this course, you will have the knowledge needed to pass the ABO and NCLE Basic certification exams, the Opticianry Certification Exam (NOCE), and the Contact Lens Registry Exam (CLRE).
+While some states only require a high school diploma or GED along with a passing ABO score for licensure, others administer their own state-specific optician licensing exams.
+In addition, certain states may require completing an apprenticeship or a formal degree program to become licensed.

 Requirements: